Epsilon mission

 Project in brief

-Sophie Adenot will depart early in 2026 and spend six to eight months aboard the International Space Station (ISS), where she will perform a series of scientific experiments.
+Sophie Adenot took off early in February 2026 for a nine months mission aboard the International Space Station (ISS), where she will perform a series of scientific experiments.

 Among the mission’s European experiments, a suite of French experiments will be directly monitored by the CADMOS centre for the development of microgravity applications and space operations at CNES.